simi/omniauth-facebook/README.md

 * `scope`: A comma-separated list of permissions you want to request from the user.
 See the Facebook docs for a full list of available permissions: http://developers.facebook.com/docs/reference/api/permissions.
 Default: `email`
 * `display`: The display context to show the authentication page.
 Options are: `page`, `popup` and `touch`.
 Read the Facebook docs for more details: https://developers.facebook.com/docs/reference/dialogs/oauth/.
 Default: `page`
+* `auth_type`: Optionally specifies the requested authentication features as a comma-separated list, as per https://developers.facebook.com/docs/authentication/reauthentication/.
+Valid values are `https` (checks for the presence of the secure cookie and asks for re-authentication if it is not present), and `reauthenticate` (asks the user to re-authenticate unconditionally).
+Default is `nil`.
 * `secure_image_url`: Set to `true` to use https for the avatar image url returned in the auth hash.
 Default is `false`.
 * `image_size`: Set the size for the returned image url in the auth hash.
 Valid options are `square` (50x50), `small` (50 pixels wide, variable height), `normal` (100 pixels wide, variable height), or `large` (about 200 pixels wide, variable height).
 Default is `square` (50x50).